Yassi Pressman: Personal life

 On February 6, 2020, Her father, Ronnie, died at the age of 90 due to various complications from old age.

 In July 2022, Pressman confirmed her relationship with businessman Jon Semira.
+They ended relationship on August 16, 2023.

+In September 2023, Pressman started a relationship with politician Luigi Villafuerte.
+They engaged on July 18, 2026.

 Philanthropy

 Pressman holds multiple charity projects every time she celebrates birthdays and holidays.

 Since 2023, Pressman returned to GMA Network.